Quantum cooling activated by coherently-controlled thermalisation: Controlled-SWAPs circuit protocol without ICO

-As we can see in Fig.\ref{f17}, when $N$ goes up, the heat can be extracted when we attain cooling branch by each reservoir qubit decreases(the special case is when $N=2$ when all the reservoir qubits share the same local Gibbs state as working system), but on average, the amount of heat can be extracted by all the qubits(working qubit and all the reservoir qubits) increases greatly.
-Similar to the case of ICO fridge(the only working medium is the working qubit), there is an upper bound for the total amount of heat that can be extracted on average, which makes sense since the heat can be extracted by the reservoir qubits when attaining cooling branch decreases rapidly as $N$ increases.
-And as we can calculate, when attaining cooling branch where $\rho_{c}$ is the final local Gibbs state of target system after normalization when attaining cooling branch.
-In summary, as we can compare from Fig.\ref{f17} and Fig.\ref{f8}, the weighted energy change and COP(for the ideal case when $T_c=T_{H}$) for the fridge based on quantum-controlled-SWAP circuit is \textit{tripled} in general compared to those of the ICO fridge with N-SWITCH while target qubit is the only working medium.
+As we can see in Fig.\ref{f17}, when $N$ goes up, the heat that can be extracted by each reservoir qubit when we attain cooling branch decreases (the special case is $N=2$ when all the reservoir qubits share the same local Gibbs state as working system), but on average, the amount of heat that can be extracted by all the qubits (target qubit and all the reservoir qubits) increases greatly.
+Similar to the case of ICO fridge (the only working medium is the target qubit), there is an upper bound for the total amount of heat that can be extracted on average, which makes sense since the heat that can be extracted by each reservoir qubit decreases rapidly when attaining cooling branch as $N$ increases.
+And as we can calculate, when attaining cooling branch \begin{small}

+\end{small}where $\rho_{c}$ is the final local Gibbs state of target system after normalization when attaining cooling branch.
+In summary, as we can compare from Fig.\ref{f17} and Fig.\ref{f8}, the weighted energy change and COP (for the ideal case when $T_c=T_{H}$) for the fridge based on quantum-controlled-SWAPs circuit is \textit{tripled} in general compared to those of the ICO fridge with N-SWITCH while target qubit is the only working medium.

 Moreover, an very obvious advantage of this quantum refrigerator compared to the ICO one is its low circuit complexity.
-Actually by applying the controlled-SWAP circuit with ICO(with only cyclic orders) in Fig.\ref{f16} we can get the same final state(for the whole control-target-reservoirs(qubits) system, not just the local Gibbs state for the target system) as the one without ICO.
-So the fridges based on these 2 circuits have the same performance when the reservoir qubits are utilized in both cases.
-But the circuit complexity of the one without ICO is way lower than the one with ICO especially when $N$ is large(the gates needed for the one without ICO is $\frac{1}{N}$ of the controlled-SWAP circuit with ICO).
+Actually by applying the controlled-SWAPs circuit with superposition of cyclic causal orders in Fig.\ref{f16} we can get the same final state (for the whole control-target-reservoirs (qubits) system, not just the local Gibbs state for the target system) as the one without ICO.
+So the fridges based on these 2 circuits have the same performance when the reservoir qubits are utilised.
+But the circuit complexity of the one without ICO is way lower than the one with ICO especially when $N$ is large, the gates needed for the one without ICO is $\frac{1}{N}$ of the controlled-SWAPs circuit with ICO.